cfengine/documentation/reference/promise-types/packages.markdown

 #### package_update_command

-**Description**: Command to update to the latest version a currently installed package
+**Description:** Command to update to the latest version a currently installed package

 If supported this should be a command that updates the version of a